-The Student Employment Experience Development (SEED) program provides funding to employers to create summer job opportunities for post-secondary students.
-The program provides eligible students with a summer job of up to twelve (12) weeks in duration with a New Brunswick employer between April 26th and September 3rd, 2021.
+The Student Employment Experience Development (SEED) program provides funding to employers to create summer job opportunities for students.
+The program provides eligible students with a summer job of up to twelve (12) weeks in duration with a New Brunswick employer between April 24th and September 1st, 2023.

-- Provides a wage subsidy to non-profit organisations, First Nations communities and municipalities to help them provide summer employment to students;
+- Provides a wage subsidy to non-profit organizations, First Nations communities and municipalities to help them provide summer employment to students;

 - Provides a work experience for students, experiential learning, mentoring and coaching;

 - Helps students develop and build transferable skills and/or find employment in their field of study;

 - Enhances students’ employment prospects upon completion of their studies; and

 - Enables post-secondary students to finance the continuation of their education.

 *Please be advised that private sector companies and post-secondary institutions are not eligible for the SEED Program.